conorh/admin_views/README.md

 Admin Views
 =================

-A Rails generator to create admin scaffolding for a model.
+A Rails generator to create admin scaffolding with searching and sorting for a model.

 The generator is pretty opinionated, because I wrote this after I became tired of writing the same code over and over.
 It expects that your admin controllers will reside under app/controllers/admin and